SudKul/nd9991-Capstonoe/README.md

 After an edit is made to the repo, the CircleCI should
 - Lint the application code
+- Test the EKS cluster
+- Deploy the application

 ## [NOT WORKING] Creating a Kubernetes cluster in AWS EC2 instance
 ### 1. Install Docker